 - Club number(s) in which President/VPE is representing

 - Will you be attending the meeting?

 - What is your preferred email address to receive the link to vote?

 The survey should be distributed to all members who are eligible to vote.

 - For the District Council meetings, this includes all Club Presidents, Vice Presidents Education and District Executive Committee members.
 However, members of the District Executive Committee do not count toward a quorum.

 Set a specific amount of time for members to register.
 Once the registration period has closed, the results can be prepared.
 Members must attend the meeting to vote.
 As such, remove anyone who cannot attend the meeting.
 Once voter registration has been completed, your next steps are to:

 Creating the ballots:

 The voting platform takes you step-by-step through the process of creating the ballots.
 Please note that if more than one agenda item is being voted on, you should create separate ballots for each item.
 If multiple agenda items are put onto the same ballot, the results will not be tabulated until after all items on the ballot have been voted on.
-For example, if the ballot includes both the approval of the district budget and district appointed officers, the results will not be posted until members have submitted their selection for both ballots.
+For example, if the ballot includes both the approval of the District budget and District appointed leaders, the results will not be posted until members have submitted their selection for both ballots.

 Since the vote is conducted electronically, notifications should be sent to the voters once the vote is launched.
 Part of setting this up is establishing the voting period is critical for voters to know when they may cast their ballots.

 Conducting the online meeting and electronic voting:

 During the meeting, a team should assist with managing the virtual meeting platform and the electronic voting platform, including the Administration Manager.
 As noted earlier, the meeting should start with housekeeping guidelines so that all attendees are aware of how the meeting will be conducted.
 The meeting will then proceed to each agenda item.
 If an agenda item requires a vote, then the discussions and voting will take place.